 This isn't an easy question to answer.
 Find out why interviewers want to inquire and how to craft a successful response.

-When an interviewer asks what makes you angry, he or she is trying to determine how you might react to stressful situations in the workplace, and how you might handle your personal emotions without letting them affect your performance.
+When interviewers ask what makes you angry, they are trying to determine how you might react to stressful situations in the workplace, and how you might handle your personal emotions without letting them affect your performance.

 Be prepared for employers to ask for specific examples of situations that made you angry, particularly in a professional environment.

 - A description of the situation that angered you

 - A summary of how you processed the event and handled your anger